 Salon stock inventory represents cash being locked into your business and this can cause serious cash flow issues if not managed correctly, which results in one of the biggest reasons why salons fail according to research by the Small Business Association of America.

 So you need to get it right?
 Right?

 More importantly, having a salon inventory control system in place, either using a spreadsheet or salon inventory software will enable you to correctly manage the inventory levels of you retail and backbar products can help improve the quality of your salon's customer experience.

 There is nothing worse for a client when their favorite product being out of stock or products which form part of a service not being available.

 Would you like to be the member of staff to break the bad news?

 It certainly pays off to know how to manage your inventory effectively to minimize the risk regarding these critical areas.

-However, this is only if you document (whether on paper or electronically) and track properly and then it becomes very easy.
+However, this is only if you efficiently document (whether on paper, in xlsx or in the cloud), track properly and then it becomes seamless in your every day business.